inkydragon/TheMissingDoc4Julia.jl/docs/src/ElementaryMath/Trigonometry/Cotangent/cotd.md

 # `cotd`

-Compute the cotangent of `x`, return in degrees.
+Compute the cotangent of `x` expressed in degrees.

 ```@setup repl_only
 using LinearAlgebra